Ex on the Beach Poland series 2

 The second series of Ex on the Beach Poland, a Polish television programme, began airing on 10 April 2017 on MTV.
-The show was announced in 6 March 2017.
+The show was announced on 6 March 2017.
 Cast member for this series include Warsaw Shore star Piotr Polak.
 The series was filmed in Croatia.

 Cast

 The official list of cast members was released on 27 March 2017 and includes four single boys: Damian Graf, Filip Ćwiek, Jacob Urbanowicz and Warsaw Shore cast member Piotr Polak; as well as four single girls; Kornelia Anna, Lena Bator, Martyna Chmielewska and Patrycja Dillinger.
 With the announcement of the line-up it was confirmed that Ex on the Beach Poland cast member and star of the first series, Jola Mróz, would be making her return as an ex alongside star Piotr Polak.
 Warsaw Shore cast member Magda Pyznar was also confirmed to be taking part in the series featuring as an ex.